akankshadash/Models-EmoInt/README.md

 - **Libraries:** Install the required libraries using the following command:
   ##### pip install -r requirements.txt
 - **Jupyternotebook:** Install jupyternotebook or any platform you are comfortable to run the code

+## Usage

+#### Train the Model:
+- Open and run the LSTM- Deep learning Model.ipynb notebook in a Jupyter environment to identify the intensity of the emotion
+- Open and run the Statistical Model.ipynb notebook in jupyter environment/any environment to understand the data more